lmchun/7daysofmaking/README.md

-# 7 Weeks of Questionable Passthrough
+# 7 Weeks of Questionable Passthrough and XR

 ## This is a better log of what I am doing this summer